vg-json-data/sm-json-data/strats.md

 ### Implicit Unlock Strats

-Every door node has an implicit strat from the node to itself, for unlocking the door in a standard way.
+By default every door node has an implicit strat from the node to itself, for unlocking the door in a standard way.
 In an unheated room, this implicit strat has an `unlocksDoors` of the following form:

 ```json
 {